Saurav-98/Natours-Landing-Page/README.md

 5 - Added the Logo and the Main heading of the Project.
 6 - Centered the Title using absolute positioning and translate: transform(-50%, -50%) property.

+7 - Applying ANimations for the Primary Heading on the header using @Keyframe property.